Why is Wedding Photography so Expensive?

 It just depends on your personal situation and how important this aspect of the wedding is to you.
 So even if you are having a small, midweek wedding, it would be worth booking a professional photographer, most will have a more affordable option for short, off-peak assignments.
-Even taking this it all into account, the fee for one day of photography can be baulked at.
+Even taking this it all into account, the fee for one day of photography can be baulked at, leaving a lot of people asking, why is wedding photography so expensive?
 However if you break down the cost of running a photography business and the time just one wedding absorbs, then most photographer fess can be seen as reasonable.

 Professional grade camera equipment is expensive.
 Having gear that can cope with intense and frequent use is paramount, a full day wedding can amount to thousands of shutter releases.
 Only the best equipment can cope with this reliably, even then back up equipment if required.
 Weddings are one-off occasion, they cannot be re-scheduled in the event of equipment failure.
 Full time professional photographers will have spent £10,000-£15,000 on their wedding day set up.
 And this is not a one time cost, equipment that is used so heavily, needs replacing every two to four years.
 This includes cameras, lenses, flash guns, memory card and batteries.

 Most wedding photography specialists will work from home, though this space needs to be accounted for, as well as the business use of utilities.
 Then we have computer equipment that can cope with large digital image files.
 Also professional photography processing software need to be licensed, as does online storage systems.
 Additional costs include an office based archival system, so no wedding data is at risk, also the cost of running a professional website and all the specialist software, skill and time that entails to ensure clients can fin you.
 In all advertising and promotional expenses can mount up in a course of a year.